Welcome to Hestercombe Gardens, Somerset

 The restored 17th century watermill complex showcases the historic uses of renewable energy alongside the original working mill machinery and is set in the heart of the gardens.

 There are so many things to do!
-Hestercombe is open all year round (except Christmas Day), has lots of exciting events and loves your dogs!
+Hestercombe is open all year round (except Christmas Day), has an exciting events programme and loves your dogs!

 Hestercombe is an independent charity and all proceeds from garden admission, retail and events support the restoration, maintenance and development of these beautiful gardens.
 Registered Charity Number: 1060000.